hoaproject/Central/README.md

 namespace.

-If we want to destroy the session (including all namespaces and cookie), we could use the `Hoa\Session::destroy` static method.
+If we want to destroy the session (including all namespaces and cookie), we could use the `Hoa\Session\Session::destroy` static method.
 Again, no need to previously start the session manually if it is not done.

 ## Documentation